The Comically Serious

 - Home Alone: Harry to a certain extent.

 - In Iron Man 2 the tough, thuggish Ivan gives the brief and subtle yet highly amusing appearance of a Fish out of Water while joining Justin Hammer for an expensive, five-star meal.

 - Guardians of the Galaxy gives us Drax the Destroyer, the member of a race whose members are too literal.
 Most of the time, he has no sense of sarcasm, humor, or metaphors, but interspersed between the moments where his seriousness is played for laughs by the rest of the team members are the moments where his seriousnss is not overtly played for laughs, such as in the mid-credits sequence.

-- Into The Storm features the real-life character of General Ismay, Churchill's military aide, who keeps a straight face through all of Winston's antics.
+- Into the Storm (2009) features the real-life character of General Ismay, Churchill's military aide, who keeps a straight face through all of Winston's antics.

 - Most of the characters in the Discworld universe, but Vetinari and Vimes particularly stick out.
 Also Granny Weatherwax.
 Just look at her experience with theater in Wyrd Sisters.
 To drive the home point about Granny:

 Granny Weatherwax: Get me an alligator sandwich...
 And make it quick!It is obvious that Granny Weatherwax has absolutely no sense of humour but she has, as it were, heard about it.
 She has no grasp of how or why jokes work -- she's one of those people who say "And then what happened?" after you've told them the punchline.
 She can vaguely remember the one-liner "Give me an alligator sandwich -- and make it snappy!" but since she's got no idea of why it's even mildly amusing she gets confused... all that she can remember is that apparently the man wants it quickly.